csm-actions/docs/README.md

 On the other hand, GitHub Actions may be more expensive and slower than them.
 And it's difficult for server workflows to return any response to client workflows.

-So there are both pros and cons, but we prefer server workflows as it's easy to develop and maintain.
+So there are both pros and cons, but we adopt server workflows as it's easy to develop and maintain.

 ## Limitation